JiazunChen/APrompt4EM/README.md

 # APrompt4EM

-This is the code for the VLDB24 submission titled "APrompt4EM: Augmented Prompt for GEM with Contextualized Soft Token and Information Supplementation," based on the source codes from [PromptEM](https://github.com/ZJU-DAILY/PromptEM).
+This is the code for  "APrompt4EM: Augmented Prompt for GEM with Contextualized Soft Token and Information Supplementation," based on the source codes from [PromptEM](https://github.com/ZJU-DAILY/PromptEM).

 ## Quick Start